Jury convicts former Spokane police officer in rapes of two women; Nash acquitted of other rape charge, unlawful imprisonment

 The jury began deliberating shortly after noon on Monday and returned a verdict before 5:30 p.m.
 Tuesday.

 Nash maintained his innocence throughout the trial and testified he never assaulted either woman.
-That included numerous Facebook posts Tuesday in which he named both women and casted doubts on their credibility.
+That included numerous Facebook posts Tuesday in which he identified both women and cast doubts on their credibility.

-After his client was taken into custody, Wayne Fricke said the split verdict was "unusual" and indicated that Nash will likely appeal the verdict.
+After his client was taken into custody, Wayne Fricke said the split verdict was "unusual" and indicated that Nash will likely appeal.

 Nash is still awaiting trial on one count of official misconduct related to a third victim.

-Following the verdict, the Spokane Police Department issued a statement thanking the victims for coming forward.
+Following the verdict, the Spokane Police Department issued a statement thanking the women for coming forward.

 "SPD is grateful the victims of Nathan Nash were afforded some justice today, while we also acknowledge nothing can undo the damage caused," the statement read.
 "SPD would like to recognize the courage the victims exemplified by coming forward which enabled the criminal justice system to hold Nash accountable for his conduct."